Facebook

 Warranty Not specified

-Pruning hedges with just pruning shears may take a while, which is why — for hedges — we are recommending this combo set.
-You can certainly use the pruning shears for more delicate cuts, but the hedge shears and loppers can speed up some of your hard work.
+Pruning hedges with shears may take a while, which is why I am recommending this combo set.
+While you can certainly use the pruning shears for more delicate cuts, hedge shears and loppers can speed up your hard work.

-With this three-piece set, they all have a soft grip to make it very comfortable and easy to use.
+This three-piece set features a soft grip on every tool, ensuring the user’s comfort and ease of use.
 The high carbon steel blades allow for quick and easy cutting on tree branches as well as hedges.
 The blades are hard and precision-ground, so they will stay sharp and resist rust.

 Pros